tensorflow/tfjs-models/body-pix/README.md

 ### Loading a pre-trained BodyPix Model

-In the first step of pose estimation, an image is fed through a pre-trained model.
-BodyPix **comes with a few different versions of the model,** corresponding to variances of MobileNet v1 architecture and ResNet50 architecture.
+In the first step of person segmentation and body part segmentation, an image is fed through a pre-trained model.
+BodyPix **comes with a few different versions of the model,** corresponding to variances of MobileNetV1 architecture and ResNet50 architecture.
 To get started, a model must be loaded from a checkpoint:

 ```javascript
 const net = await bodyPix.load();